 - Daily Lunch and Learn events on various health and wellbeing topics.

 Keith Moran, CEO of SL Controls, said: “Promoting good health and wellbeing is one of the UN Sustainable Development Goals that we have committed to at SL Controls.
-Good workplace health and wellbeing has also been a focus for our company for many years, as we have well-established physical and mental health programs – Live Well at SL and Think Well at SL.
+Good workplace health and wellbeing has also been a focus for our company for many years, as we have well-established physical and mental health programmes – Live Well at SL and Think Well at SL.

 “As a company, we believe a happy and healthy workforce is good for business and it helps to nurture a closeknit and supportive team environment.